Papa Ghostface was a two-headed monster that just wanted to knit you a sweater — something odd-looking but surprisingly comfortable.

 WHAT WE LOST IN THE FLOOD (2018)

 The Papa Ghostface story ends here.
 My relationship with Gord broke down halfway through the recording of this album, and the only way it was ever going to get finished was if I did all the remaining work on my own.
-The end result is the least collaborative PG album there ever was.
-It’s almost a glorified solo album.
+The end result isn’t just the least collaborative PG album there ever was — it’s a solo album in all but name.
 Somehow, against all the odds, it feels like the best ending there could have been.
 It’s a longer, stranger trip than STEW, and maybe the single best distillation of what Papa Ghostface was all about.